#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 48th.
 Oh!

-That's good i'll take that though they won the last world cup yeah that's gonna keep you up isn't it john goes bust on four ellis went bust on three okay so we're actually uh finland in at number one yeah i should have stayed scandy what did you do i went finland new zealand because i'd read i'd read about this i thought new zealand had come second So I thought I was being clever.
+i'll take that though they won the last world cup yeah that's gonna keep you happy isn't it john goes bust on four ellis went bust on three okay so we're actually uh finland and at number one yeah i should have stayed scandy what did you do i went finland new zealand because i'd read i'd read about this i thought new zealand had come second So I thought I was being clever.

 I should have stayed Scandy.
 Okay.